 Ama Dablam expedition is technical mountaineering in Nepal that is located almost due south of Everest and Lhotse inside the Khumbu region.
-Ama Dablam 6,856m (22,494ft) is one of the most stunning peaks within the Himalaya and one of the maximum stunning mountains within the international.
-Ama Dablam means “Mother’s necklace,”; the long ridges on each side like the arms of a mother “Ama” protecting her child, and the hanging glacier thought of as the “Dablam,” the traditional double-pendant containing pictures of the gods, worn by Sherpa women.
-Amadablam Expedition offers stunning Himalayan views of the Mt.
-Everest 8848m, Mt.
+Ama Dablam 6,856m (22,494ft) is one of the most stunning peaks within the Himalaya.
+It is also one of the maximum stunning mountains within the international.
+Ama Dablam means “Mother’s necklace,”; the long ridges on each side like the arms of a mother “Ama” protecting her child.
+And the hanging glacier thought of as the “Dablam.” the traditional double-pendant containing pictures of the gods.
+Worn by Sherpa women.
+As a result Amadablam Expedition offers stunning Himalayan views of the Mt.
+Everest 8848m.
+Mt.
 Lhotse 8516m, Mt.
 Makalu 8463m, Mt.
 Cho Oyu 8201m and other more mountains.

-Ama Dablam, the Matterhorn of Himalayas, leaves an enduring effect on many as it’s far perhaps the highest lovely mountain alongside the famous trekking course to Everest Base Camp.
+Ama Dablam expedition the Matterhorn of Himalayas leaves an enduring effect on many as it’s far perhaps the highest lovely mountain alongside the famous trekking course to Everest Base Camp.
 Amabablam is a small snowcapped peak.
 However, vertical walls and sharp uncovered ridges make this mountain one of the most technical and challenging climb for the Mountaineers.
 Ama Dablam was first climbed on 13th of March, 1961 by Mike Gill (NZ), Barry Bishop (USA), Michael Gill, Mike Ward (UK) and Wally Romanes (NZ) via the Southwest Ridge.
 Sir Edmund Hillary led climbing Team.

 Ama Dablam expedition is the third most popular Himalayan peak for permitted expeditions.
 The most popular route by far is the Southwest Ridge.
-This gives a beautiful and varied climb, sustained at a reasonable level of difficulty and with right camp platforms at strategic points.
+This also gives a beautiful and varied climb, sustained at a reasonable level of difficulty and with right camp platforms at strategic points.
 Trekking in the Khumbu, you see some of the world’s most famed mountains.
 We fly from Kathmandu to Lukla and then trek through Namche Bazaar, Tyangboche Monastery, and Pangboche – before setting up the Amdablam base camp.